TaraxaYJ/Resume_yj/content/home/projects.md

-widget = "featured"  # Use the Featured widget headless = true  # This file represents a page section. active = true weight = 10  # Order that this section will appear.
+widget = "featured"  # Use the Featured widget headless = true  # This file represents a page section. active = true weight = 60  # Order that this section will appear.

+title ="This is for subject"

 # ...
 Put Your Section Options Here (title etc.) ...